#

 AI as an Author

-• AI and AI-assisted technologies cannot be credited as an author or co-author.
+• AI cannot be credited as author or co-author

-If AI tools were used in manuscript preparation, authors must include the following statement before the references section:
+If AI tools were used, authors must include this statement before references:

-By adhering to these guidelines, authors contribute to the integrity, reliability, and ethical standards of scientific publishing in the Journal of Aquatic Biology & Fisheries.
+By following these guidelines, authors support the integrity and ethical standards of scientific publishing in the Journal of Aquatic Biology & Fisheries.